maxx/alexa-nyc-mta/README.md

-# alexa-nyc-subway
-Amazon Alexa NYC MTA Status Skill
+# Amazon Alexa NYC MTA Status Skill - NYC Subway Status on Amazon Echo (Alexa!)

 This is a simple alexa skill which will allow you to query the status of NYC MTA transport.